 - The Circle of Elders’ own efforts: The Circle-of-Elders has employed truth-seeing magic, memory-sharing rituals, and even direct interrogation of suspected agents.
 All efforts have failed to identify the operative, leading some elders to suspect the Whisperer may be protected by a magical ability that resists conventional detection

-- Moon-Circle assistance: The M has offered covert support, drawing on their expertise in intuitive magic and enchantment analysis.
+- Moon-Circle assistance: The Moon Circle has offered covert support, drawing on their expertise in intuitive magic and enchantment analysis.
 Their involvement is discreet, as the Circle of Elders prefers not to admit the extent of the security breach

 The naming coincidence between “The Whisperer” (the Shadow Council operative) and the Shadow-Cult’s network of “Whisperers” (lower-ranking intelligence operatives) has raised questions: